 Search Engine Optimization is crucial if you have a website.
 When people search on Google and other search engines, they tend to refine their search terms rather than go onto the second page.

-When you rank high for specific keywords, you ranch higher in search engine results.
+When you rank high for specific keywords, you rank higher in search engine results.
 This will drive more traffic to your site and bring you potential clients.

 SEO can get complicated, but learning the basics is worth your while.
 Fortunately, there are a lot of resources where you can learn it for free.
 You can watch SEO gurus on YouTube or listen to their podcasts.